 Incorporating it in the right place will also help you avoid long walks between food storage and the cooking zone.

-Look out for the latests kitchen storage trends
+Look out for the latest kitchen storage trends

 Like in every other room in our homes, cupboards, units, and other solutions of course change as our tastes do.

-Designers are constantly coming up with new ways to streamline your kitchen – pocket doors, for example, are very often used to hide small appliances.
+Designers are constantly coming up with new ways to streamline your kitchen storage.
+Pocket doors, for example, are often used to hide small appliances.

 These panels slide open and away, revealing whatever you need without taking up valuable floor area a normal swinging door would block.

-So, let me know – how are you planning your kitchen?
+So, let me know – how are you planning your kitchen storage?
 And, more importantly… how tidy are your cupboards right now?